Progressus-io/postnl-for-woocommerce/readme.txt

 == Changelog ==

+### 5.8.2
+* Add: validation and TrustedShipperID support for merchant customs codes in the outside-EU shipping settings.

 ### 5.8.1 (2025-09-16) =
 * Add: New email settings field for shipping confirmation.
 * Fix: Allow admin to dismiss the survey/reward notice.